Last Updated on

-Thankfully, there is nearly an endless list of such tools available today.
-In this guide, we look at some of the tried and true selections that can help boost your team’s productivity.
+Thankfully, there is nearly an endless list of such online tools for remote team collaboration available today.
+In this guide, we look at some of the tried and true selections that can help boost your team’s productivity and remote onboarding experience.

-- Online collaboration tools help both remote and in-house teams achieve greater levels of transparency, execute projects better, optimize resources and collaborate better overall.
+- Online collaboration tools help both remote and in-house teams achieve greater levels of transparency, execute projects better, optimize resources and work together better overall.

-- There are tools for just about every aspect or type of business.
+- There are collaboration tools for just about every aspect or type of business.

 - Most online collaboration tools support more than one means of communication such as chat, instant messaging, screen sharing, audio/video conferencing, and file sharing.

-- It is important to choose the tools based on your business needs and budget.
+- It is important to choose your collaboration tools based on your business needs and budget.

-Creating boards and knocking out tasks become a full transparent process through monday.com.
+Creating boards and knocking out tasks becomes a fully transparent process through monday.com.
 It’s highly customizable and you’ll be able to design whatever workflow works best for you!

 - More content on advanced concepts